 These are the first two things to go as we get older and these are the first two things that the vast majority of people stop working on as soon as they’re done with organized competitive sports.

 It’s always a bit of a rude surprise if you haven’t run a sprint or played a sport for a while and then try to jump back in where you left off.

 We watch sports and hear about how so-and-so has lost a step in the last couple of years (and it’s their job to stay fast and athletic), but this is the last thing that most of us work on.
 And then we’re shocked when we have to move fast only to find that we’re slower than we remember and that we have a serious hitch in our giddy up.

 And this isn’t just about sports.
 How about having to suddenly run after a child or a pet that’s gotten loose?
 Or hurrying up to cross the street?
 Or being able to continue playing a sport you love?
 That’s about as functional as it gets.

-If this approach to functional fitness sounds good to you, then I have something you might be interested in.
+If this approach to functional fitness sounds good to you, then you are welcome to stop in and try a class.

 The best way to get started is to contact me at firstname.lastname@example.org.